Kia Connect: Data transfer

 The UVO app serves as a web interface for vehicles that do not have embedded web capabilities.
 Data is transferred from the UVO head unit to the app via Bluetooth or USB, which is then transferred to the web and viewable from both the app and the web.

 UVO versions

 UVO

 The original UVO was released on 2011 vehicles.
 Features include voice commands, Bluetooth, jukebox, and a rear-view camera.
 UVO was replaced by UVO eServices on most models by the 2014 model year.
 Although the standard version was discontinued, it is still used in 2015 LX, EX Sedonas.

 UVO eServices

 UVO eServices was the first UVO to interface with MyUVO.com and the UVO mobile app.
-It was introduced on 2013 model year Optima, Optima Hybrid, and Sportage.
+It was introduced in the 2013 model year Optima, Optima Hybrid, and Sportage.
 In addition to having all of the features on the original UVO, UVO eServices has Parking Minder, Enhanced Roadside Assist, and Vehicle Diagnostics.
 On 2015 model year vehicles, Trip Info and My Car Zone features are included.